chark/scriptable-events/.github/README.md

 </p>

 ## Features
-- Can be used with minimal or no code at all
+- Designer friendly
-- Default event and listener implementations for commonly used types
+- Default event and listener implementations for common use-cases
+- Code generation tools which can be used to create custom event and inspector scripts
 - Strongly typed
-- Ability to easily add custom events and inspector GUIs
+- Asset and script icons
+- Odin Inspector support

 ## Installation
 This package can be installed via [OpenUPM](https://openupm.com/packages/com.chark.scriptable-events/):